Bitcoin options enable traders to bet on the Bitcoin price with high leverage.

 Depending on the type of option contract held, buyers will be given the opportunity to buy, or sell the underlying asset at a given value, known as the strike price within a specific time period.

 There are two basic types of options, these are ‘call’ and put’ options.
 Call option holders have the opportunity to buy an asset at a fixed price within a certain time window, whereas put options have the opportunity to sell at a fixed price during a certain time window.

-When investing in Bitcoin options, investors pay a premium for the chance to buy or sell Bitcoin at a set price in future, essentially providing a clever way to long or short BTC, giving owners an opportunity to make gains in a declining market, and multiply their profits in a bull market.
+When buying Bitcoin options, investors pay a premium for the chance to buy or sell Bitcoin at a set price in future, essentially providing a clever way to long or short BTC, giving owners an opportunity to make gains in a declining market, and multiply their profits in a bull market.

 Best Bitcoin Options Exchanges Compared

-Best Crypto and Bitcoin Options Exchanges
+An Overview Of The Best Crypto and Bitcoin Options Exchanges

 When it comes to variety, Bitcoin options exchanges are far less numerous than standard cryptocurrency exchanges, giving option traders fewer platforms to choose from.